You can get a full list of documented species from the refuge website.

 Did you know that more than 290 species of birds have been documented on the refuge?
 Many neotropical birds migrating north from South and Central America actually nest on the Refuge.
-Birding enthusiasts come from all over the world to fill in their life-time lists with species such as the golden-cheeked warbler (endangered) and the black-capped vireo (recently delisted, thanks to the success of the habitat restoration program at the Refuge).
+Birding enthusiasts come from all over the world to fill in their life-time lists with species such as the golden-cheeked warbler (endangered) and the black-capped vireo (recently delisted, thanks to the success of the habitat restoration program at the refuge and across the hill country).
 You can track your own sightings using this handy bird checklist.

-There are 55 species of mammals including 18 different species of bats, nine of which are neotropical migrants.
+Our wildlife biologists have catalogued 55 species of mammals including raccoons, ring-tailed cats, grey fox, skunks, deer, beavers, and even 18 different species of bats, nine of which are neotropical migrants.
 Reptile and amphibian species include anole lizards, rat snakes, cricket frogs and the western hognose snake totaling almost 70 different species.
+And let's not forget all the insects from native bees to a plethora of dragonflies and damselflies and a kaleidoscope of butterflies!

 Plant life is equally diverse including ferns and watercress along springs and creeks, impressive native grasses with roots that go down 8-10 feet, seven species of oaks, and an amazing mosaic of wildflowers with fun names like scrambled eggs, pearl milkweed, and leather flower.
 750 species of plants have been documented.
 Each season brings its own kaleidoscope of shape and color, from the rainbow of spring wildflowers to the patchwork of reds and golds of the trees and native grasses during the fall.